Thoughtful Living: putting proper plaster (and mortar) in the limelight

 Lime has been in use for around 9,000 years.
 But what exactly is it and why is it important?
 We take a closer look

 Employed in the construction of the pyramids of Giza, used by the Aztecs and in ancient China, then later refined by the Romans, who blended powdered marble into their mortar to make it silky smooth, lime was the go-to building material for millennia as it is both easy to produce and to use.
-It was used as a mortar and a coating, internally and externally, for moulding and ornament.
-Our language reflects this flexibility: the etymology of plaster lies in the Classical Greek, coming from both emplassein, meaning to mould or form, and emplastron, daub or salve.
+It was employed as a mortar and a coating, internally and externally, for moulding and ornament.
+Our language reflects this flexibility: the etymology of plaster lies in the Classical Greek, coming from both emplassein, meaning to mould or form, and emplastron, a daub or salve.

-People are beginning to take note of the concrete problem, but given that it’s the second most consumed material on earth (after water) there’s some way to go.
+People are beginning to take note of the concrete problem, but given that it’s the second most widely used material on earth (after water) there’s some way to go.
 With all this in mind, we spoke to two of the country’s most loved lime experts to dispel any myths surrounding this ancient, beautiful and wonderfully usable material.

 What is lime?